sben-hammou/TrackGPT/README.md

 1. Modify prepare.py file to set the correct directory path for your dataset.

 2. Create a config file and change the out-dir, wandb-project, and dataset parameters to match your dataset name.
-In this example, the datset is called train10-tcell.
+In this example, the datset is called train-tcell.

 3. Run the prepare.py script as follows: